-From the Middle Ages through the Renaissance, pomanders were considered an important and even necessary accoutrement in navigating through a pungent and often foetid world.
-The jeweler's talent and inventiveness was sorely challenged by the creation of these delicate cages of gold and gems designed to imprision perfumes, cloves and ambergris, whose scents were essential to the survival of everyday life.
+From the Middle Ages through the Renaissance, pomanders were considered an important and even necessary accoutrement in navigating through a pungent and often foetid environment.
+The jeweler's talent and inventiveness was sorely challenged by the creation of these delicate cages of gold and gems designed to hold perfumes, cloves and ambergris -scents that greatly enhanced everyday life.

 Pomanders developed into intricately segmented vessels holding a variety of scents.
-Beautifully wrought in silver or gold, they were often lavished with detail such as fine filigree work, fashioned with niello and enamels and adorned with pearls and precious stones.
+Beautifully wrought in silver or gold, they were often lavished with such details as fine filigree work, designs in enamels or niello and adorned with pearls and precious stones.
 As noted in Secrets of Aromatic Jewelry: